-To understand the behavior of the nucleobases after UV excitation it has been useful to simulate not only the nucleobases themselves, but also nucleobase models.
-Molecules like aminopyrimidine and di-aminopyrimidine have been important to allows us to determine the role of the several different reaction pathways and conical intersection available for each nucleobase.
+To understand the behavior of the nucleobases after UV excitation, it has been useful to simulate not only the nucleobases themselves but also nucleobase models.
+Molecules like aminopyrimidine and di-aminopyrimidine have been important to allow us to determine the role of the several different reaction pathways and conical intersection available for each nucleobase.
 For instance, we have recently shown that the stacking interaction typical in nucleic acid strands does not inhibit the out of plane motion which brings the nucleobases to conical intersections.
 These conclusion where achieved with QM/MM simulations of aminopyrimidine locked between two guanine bases (Ref).

 Using diverse computational-chemistry methods, we demonstrated that energy dissipation is too fast to allow the reaction to take place in the hotspot created by the radiation.
 Alternatively, the reaction proceeds through a series of electronically excited intermediates with low efficiency.
 Each reactant molecule absorbs hundreds of UV photons before finally gets converted into the imidazole derivative.
 The researchers also showed that this reaction mechanism may happen in cold environments, as in comets and in terrestrial ices, where spontaneous HCN polymerization is most expected to occur.

 The results, which help to understand the role of solar radiation on life’s origin.